-In our second blog celebrating Volunteers' Week we hear from Lizzie Rhoades on how she's been involved in Digging for Diversity, a HLF funded partnership project aimed at engaging young people with Edinburgh's wildlife.
+In our second blog celebrating Volunteers' Week we hear from Lizzie Rhoades on how she's been involved in Digging for Diversity, a partnership project kindly funded by the Heritage Lottery Fund’s Young Roots Scheme aimed at engaging young people with Edinburgh's wildlife.
 Lizzie is the president of the Dirty Weekenders, the University of Edinburgh's conservation volunteers student society.

 Digging for Diversity